Chancellor: Denmark

 In Denmark, the office of chancellor (or royal chancellor) seems to have appeared in the 12th century, and until 1660 it was the title of the leader of the state administration (a kind of a "Home Office" but often with foreign political duties).
 Often he appeared to be the real leader of the government.
 From 1660 until 1848, the title continued as "Grand Chancellor" or "President of the Danish Chancellery", and was replaced in 1730 by the title "Minister of Domestic Affairs".

 Estonia

-In Estonia, a Chancellor (Kantsler) directs the work of a ministry and coordinates institutions subject to the ministry.
+In Estonia, a Chancellor (Kantsler) directs the work of a ministry and coordinates institutions subject to the ministry, comparably to a Permanent Secretary in Great Britain.
 A ministry can also have one or several Vice-Chancellors (Asekantsler), who fulfill the duties of the Chancellor, when they are absent.
 The Chancellor of Justice (Õiguskantsler, currently Ülle Madise) supervises the legality of actions taken by the government and monitors the implementation of basic civil liberties.

-United Kingdom

-Several posts carry the title of Chancellor in the United Kingdom:

-Chancellor of the Exchequer, the minister with overall responsibility for HM Treasury.
-This is an ancient title dating back to the Kingdom of England.
-It is roughly the equivalent of the Minister of Finance or Secretary of the Treasury in other governmental systems.
-In recent years, when the term chancellor is used in British politics, it is taken as referring to the Chancellor of the Exchequer.
-As Second Lord of the Treasury, the Chancellor has an official residence at 11 Downing Street, next door to the First Lord of the Treasury, the Prime Minister, at 10 Downing Street, in London.